Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Trump at his inauguration in 2017

-ABC News reported that the donations are on track to surpass Trump’s own record of $107 million set in 2017, while pledges have already surpassed the fundraising goal of $150 million.
-Barack Obama’s inauguration was funded by $53 million in 2009 and $42 million in 2013.
+ABC News reports that the donations are on track to break Trump's 2017 record of $107 million, while pledges have already surpassed the fundraising goal of $150 million.
+Barack Obama's inauguration was funded by $53 million in 2009 and $42 million in 2013.
 Joe Biden raised $63 million in 2021.
 The donations are not subject to campaign finance laws.

-Automakers Toyota, Ford and General Motors announced $1 million each.
+Automakers Toyota, Ford, and General Motors announced $1 million each in donations.
 Ford and General Motors provided vehicles for the inauguration.

 In Silicon Valley, tech giants like Amazon, Meta and artificial intelligence company OpenAI each contributed $1 million.
 Ride-hailing company Uber contributed $2 million, half of which came from CEO Dara Khosrowshahi’s own pocket.

-Other multimillion-dollar corporate sponsors include AT&T, Charter Communications, Stanley Black & Decker, Intuit, Pratt Industries, The PhRMA.
+Other multi-million dollar corporate sponsors include AT&T, Charter Communications, Stanley Black & Decker, Intuit, Pratt Industries, and The PhRMA.

 Wall Street sponsors such as Goldman Sachs, Bank of America and digital currency exchanges Kraken and Coinbase also contributed money to the event.